pustotnik/playground/microbench/README.md

 I often see assertions that std::vector is often the fastest container for small sizes and I agree with this for some cases but it is better to check your cases how it is fast in reality.
 Also people not always remember that hash table (unordered_map) has complexity O(1) only in average case which does not mean that it has such complexity in all cases.
-Real results for this particular case shows that map (balanced tree) is the best in average case.
+Provided results for this particular case shows that map (balanced tree) is the best in average case.

-Comparison for "not equality" of simple struct with std::string
+#### Comparison for "not equality" of simple struct with std::string

 ```
 --------------------------------------------------------------------------------------------------------------------
 Benchmark                                                          Time             CPU   Iterations UserCounters...